siddhara/siddhara/README.md

 - 👋 Hi, I’m @siddhara
-- 👀 I’m interested in learning new stuff.
+- 👀 I’m interested in learning DevOps these days.
 - 🌱 I’m currently learning Frontend Angular, Reactjs, Nextjs, and Backend Nodejs with MongoDB and DevOps
 - 💞️ I’m looking to collaborate on Nodejs projects
 - 📫 you can reach out to me, my github username @siddhara